boxgrinder/boxgrinder.org/tutorials/index.md

 ## Plugins

+## Plugin list

+In this article you can find [complete BoxGrinder Build plugin list][bgbuild_plugins] with descriptions and usage instructions.

 ### How to write a plugin for BoxGrinder Build

 This guide shows you [how to write a plugin for BoxGrinder Build][bgbuild_write_plugin].